General Lee (car): The General Lee from The Dukes of Hazzard feature film

 Eleven of the cars used for the movie had been purchased from the Luedtke Auto Group.
 Many of the cars had been cut up to allow for inside camera views.

 General Lee number 020 was the drift car used in the drifting scene around Lee Circle and was also the car racing the black Shelby at the end of the movie.
-It was the only 4-speed equipped cars and was the backup to car #005.
-The car contains a unique emergency brake handle near the shifter that allowed the stunt driver quick access to locking the rear brakes at will.
+It was the only 4-speed-equipped car and was the backup to car #005.
+The car contains an emergency brake handle near the shifter that allowed the stunt driver quick access to locking the rear brakes at will.
 Though it did sustain some damage during filming, it is fully road worthy and is privately owned by Troy Martinson in Minnesota.

 Two of the General Lees (a 1969 R/T SE and a 1970 made to appear as a 1969) were temporarily sold to Warner Brothers by Everett "J.R."
 Barton of Wichita, Kansas, for $1.00 each then sold back to him for $1.25.
 They were picked up from him in Wichita and were transported to Baton Rouge, both in driving condition.
 The 1970 (made to 1969) car then had the engine removed, got the General Lee treatment then weight added to balance the car for the main Freeway jump.
 One other car was used before this car.
 The first one landed hard on its nose, broke, and careened right into the guardrail.
 Given its problematic landing it was not used for that scene.
 Mr. Barton's car, number 127, was then used for that scene.
 It was launched from a catapult system, much like that used on aircraft carriers.
 It flew the farthest of all the jumps in the film and truly did survive.
 This is the car that made that jump in the film.
 After the filming the cars were returned to Everett.
 Everett then put a motor back in the car and even in its jumped condition had driven it in a couple of parades.
 After keeping the car for eight years, he sold it to an individual that had it restored to show quality.
 It was restored by the men on the TV show Graveyard Cars in season 7.

 Smallville homage

-Early in the fifth-season episode "Exposed" of the television series Smallville, former Dukes of Hazzard co-star Tom Wopat (Luke Duke) plays Kansas Senator Jack Jennings, old friend of Jonathan Kent, played by John Schneider (Bo Duke).
+Early in the fifth-season episode "Exposed" of the television series Smallville, former Dukes of Hazzard co-star Tom Wopat (Luke Duke) plays Kansas Senator Jack Jennings (which in itself is a Dukes tribute to Waylon Jennings), old friend of Jonathan Kent, played by John Schneider (Bo Duke).
 Jennings fishtails his car into the Kent farmyard.
-The car is a 1968 Dodge Charger R/T, painted blue instead of orange, and lacking the General Lee's distinctive insignia.
+The car is a 1968 Dodge Charger R/T that resembles the original condition of Lee 2, painted blue and lacking the General Lee's distinctive insignia.